OLLECH & WAJS, UNOFFICIAL WATCH OF THE RED ARROWS 1967–70

 The two men in the cockpit were now navigating by sight, scanning left and right for possible emergency landing sites.
 The only thing more dangerous than flying through a tropical monsoon is flying under one, but the poor visibility gave them no choice.
 There were a few small islands dotted around, but they rose steeply out of the ocean and were covered in dense jungle.
 The swell of the waves meant ditching was the least preferred option; the Marchetti would be smashed to pieces on impact, and even if they survived the landing, the pilots would likely be torn to bits by tiger sharks before they reached shore.

 Suddenly, through the gloom, they spotted what they had been looking for: a break in the mountainous coastline and a slither of white sand.
 Fringed by the jungle on all sides, it was neither wide nor long.
 Even with the severity of the situation, few pilots would have considered it a viable landing strip.
-But these men were no ordinary pilots – they were members of Royal Air Force Aerobatics Team, the Red Arrows.
+But these men were no ordinary pilots – they were members of the elite Royal Air Force Aerobatics Team, the Red Arrows.

 The 1967 Red Arrows team had performed almost 100 displays to crowds all over the UK and Europe, and more than twice as many practice sorties.
 As the season was drawing to a close, six of its nine elite pilots were looking forward to a well-earned rest.
 Flight Lieutenants Terry Kingsley, Peter Evans and Derek Bell, however, had a very different plan.
 Formation flying at 500 mph, with wing tips often just inches apart, was not enough to satisfy their insatiable thirst for high-octane adventure.
 The trio had teamed up with British Motor Corporation (BMC) Racing and were planning to crew a modified Austin 1800 in the London – Sydney Marathon endurance rally – a gruelling 10,000-mile course covering 11 countries in 11 days.
 London, Paris, Turin, Belgrade, Istanbul, Sivas, Erzincan, Tehran, Kabul, Sarobi, Delhi, Bombay, Perth and Sydney.